einancunlu/Flatten-Plugin-for-Sketch/README.md

 # Changelog

+## Game Over...
+Here my answer to a message:

+Hi X,

+It's great to hear that some people use my plugin.
+I wish I had enough time and resources to fix it.
+Unfortunately it's really unlikely.

+I don't have enough time, but more importantly, Sketch doesn't make anything easier for plugin developers.
+They don't update their plugin development kit and documentation as they should do.
+So, every time they change things, we need to try and find out the problem.
+This is really abrasive.
+I updated my plugin so many times saying to myself that it's for the last time, but it just kept happening.
+So I really don't have any more patient left nor willing.
+Sketch team seems really reckless (or impulsive) about the plugins, developers, users and documentation.

+So, no more Sketch for me.
+I'm planning to switch to Figma soon.
+They stopped being revolutionary anyway, they are doing nothing good enough IMHO.
+Every update is mess and I really don't like how they plan things out.
+I suggest you to do the same.
+I'm just waiting for the second stage update of the plugin development kit of Figma (they did the first stage already).
+As soon as they have the plugin support, I will delete Sketch for forever, probably.
+Really sorry for that... :(

+Bests,
+Emin

 ## v2.1.0

 - Now, it's easier than ever to create a preview layer from an artboard or layer with a command instead of creating it yourself.
 It automatically detects the zoom value of the viewport and creates the preview layer scaled to be seen in 100% zoom value.
 I will update the Medium post soon to show the changes, stay tuned!